mfikes/react-native-externs/README.md

 Otherwise you will end up with two versions of React: browser and native, which hopefully wouldn't conflict with each other.

+# References

+- Tired of JS interop and looking for React Native wrapper?
+Have a look on [ktoa](https://github.com/artemyarulin/ktoa)
+- Looking for the easy start?
+Have a look on [lein template for om-next](https://github.com/artemyarulin/om-next-cross-platform-template)

 ## TODO

 - Put it in NPM and CLJSJS?
 NPM in case Scala.JS or any other language